The Amazing Kamikaze Syndrome: Critical reception

-Upon release, Kerrang! felt the album showed an "apparently effortless confidence and an untainted infectiousness".
-They concluded: "Slade have lost none of their old wicked touch."
+Upon its release, Chris Welch of Kerrang! called The Amazing Kamikaze Syndrome "all very loud, fast and boisterious" and noted the range of tracks show the band "bent on proving anything the newer boys can do, they can do better".
+He also praised the "sharp production", for which he felt Lea should be "congratulated [for] getting a modern ambient sound – a cross between Japan and Led Zeppelin", and the "sort of links and programming that hasn't been attempted much since the days of Sgt.
+Pepper".
+Robin Smith of Record Mirror described it as "no nonsense stuff to leave you with a throb in your pinkies and a wide smile" and "breathtaking entertainment guaranteed".
 Sounds commented that the album "shows conclusively that Slade are still capable of rocking harder and catchier than most bands half their age."
 They added: "They sound so lively and confident you can forgive them the rock 'n' roll clichés they occasionally slip into.
 As always it's the hell-raisin' metal-boogie stomps that really shake the timbers, and there's enough big stampers here to keep Quiet Riot in hits till 1987!"
-Record Mirror described the album as "Slade's ultimate celebration", adding "it's no nonsense stuff to leave you with a throb in your pinkies and a wide smile.
-Breathtaking entertainment guaranteed."

 Anne Lambert of Number One commented: "Slade still carry the same sound – enormous distorted guitars topped by Noddy belting it out for dear life.
 It will be cherished by Slade fanatics, and tolerated by everyone else."
 Linda Duff of Smash Hits said: "On which Four Lads set out to make as big a racket as possible.
 And with drums that sound like sacks of hobnail boots being chucked down long stairways, violin solos that career dangerously in and out of tune plus steamy guitars that tend to race along, they succeed very well.
 I wouldn't contemplate life by it, but it's a laff, inn'it?"

-Joe Geesin of the webzine Get Ready to Rock! retrospectively wrote: "The Amazing Kamikaze Syndrome kicks off proving that while it wasn't the classic Slade of old, they still had it.
-The riffs were still big, and the solos were if anything better, more metal if commercial metal."
 Jeff Giles of Ultimate Classic Rock described the album as a "well-written and smartly polished set of songs that topped off the band's rock sound with pop production perfectly in step with current trends."